Kylie Jenner Reportedly Lands Her Own Spinoff Show, Will Kendall Jenner Be Seen?

 Is Kylie Jenner headed for her very own spinoff show?

-According to a new report, Kylie Jenner will be following in the footsteps of her sisters, including Kourtney, Kim and Khloe Kardashian, who have all been a part of Keeping Up With the Kardashians spinoff series.
+According to a new report, Kylie Jenner will be following in the footsteps of her sisters, including Kourtney, Kim, and Khloe Kardashian, who have all been a part of Keeping Up with the Kardashians spinoff series.

 “[Kylie Jenner] is so excited,” a source explained to Radar Online on March 20.
 “It’s going to be all about building her business, and hiring people for her team.”

-While the E!
-Network has not released any details regarding Kylie Jenner’s alleged spinoff, the series will reportedly be based around Jenner’s growing cosmetics empire and her new clothing and accessories brand, The Kylie Shop.
+While the E! network has not released any details regarding Kylie Jenner’s alleged spinoff, the series will reportedly be based on Jenner’s growing cosmetics empire and her new clothing and accessories brand, the Kylie Shop.

 In the past, the Kardashian sisters have been involved in numerous spinoff series, including Kim and Kourtney Take Miami, The Dash Dolls and Kourtney and Khloe Take the Hamptons, but when it comes to Kylie Jenner’s rumored spinoff, she allegedly wants the spotlight all to herself.